f3d0ss/CazzolaDotti-se2/RASD/RASD-SafeStreets.md

 Certified municipality's clerks who can access the suggestion for possible interventions.

 <a name="2.4"></a>
-## 2.4 Assumptions, dependencies and constraints: here we include domain assumptions
+## 2.4 Assumptions, dependencies and constraints
 - D1: All traffic wardens have a smartphone.
 - D2: Each fiscal code number is unique.
 - D3: The municipality will provide only well formatted report of accidents.